 Table of Contents

 1. Understanding Cross-Cultural Psychology 2.
 Critical Thinking in Cross-Cultural Psychology 3.
 Methodology of Cross-Cultural Research 4.
 Cognition: Sensation, Perception, and States of Consciousness 5.
 Intelligence 6.
 Emotion 7.
 Motivation and Behavior 8.
 Human Development and Socialization 9.
 Psychological Disorders 10.
 Social Perception, Social Cognition, and Social Interaction 11.
 Personality and the Self 12.
 Applied Cross-Cultural Psychology: Some Highlights

-Dr. David Levy is an award-winning professor of psychology at Pepperdine University, practicing psychotherapist, media consultant (CNN, CBS, NBC, PBS, NPR, Fox, NatGeo), and author (Cross-Cultural Psychology, Tools of Critical Thinking, Life Is a 4-Letter Word).
+Dr. David A. Levy is an award-winning professor of psychology at Pepperdine University, a practicing psychotherapist, media consultant (CNN, CBS, NBC, PBS, NPR, Fox, NatGeo), and author (Cross-Cultural Psychology, Tools of Critical Thinking, Life Is a 4-Letter Word).